 Dietary supplement products listing higenamine on their Supplement Facts labels often appear as part of a “proprietary blend,” which makes it impossible to determine from the label the exact amount of the ingredient supposedly present.
 Other label amounts typically range 10–75 mg in a single serving.
 However, testing of products has shown that the actual amounts present often do not match the amounts declared on labels, with amounts ranging from less than 0.01% to 200% of the quantity listed.
 Some products listing higenamine also contain combinations of other stimulants with unknown effects.

-Should Military Service Members avoid the use of supplements with higenamine?
+Should Service Members avoid the use of supplements with higenamine?

-Given the status of higenamine with WADA and FDA, higenamine appears to be unsuitable for use in dietary supplements, so Military Service Members should avoid supplements with this ingredient.
-Since FDA’s addition of higenamine to its Advisory List, a number of supplements have been reformulated and no longer include higenamine.
+Service Members should avoid products that contain higenamine, as it appears to be unsuitable for use in dietary supplements and is on the DoD Prohibited Dietary Supplement Ingredients list.
+A number of supplements that once contained higenamine have been reformulated and no longer include it.
 However, some products tested still contain higenamine, even when it is not listed on product labels.
 It is important to check for third-party certification seals to ensure what is on the label is actually contained in a product.
 The safety and effectiveness of higenamine for any marketed claim are unknown.
 Other common names for higenamine to watch out for include the following: